-ERCOT has one revolving line of credit with JPMorgan Chase Bank that was entered into in June 2012, amended in December 2013, and amended again in December 2015.
-This facility is primarily used for short-term working capital needs, has a maximum amount of available credit of \$125,000, and expires on December 31, 2017.
-As of December 31, 2015 and 2014, there was no debt outstanding under this line of credit.
+ERCOT has one revolving line of credit with JPMorgan Chase Bank that was entered into in June 2012, and amended in December 2013, 2015, and 2017, respectively.
+This facility is primarily used for short-term working capital needs, has a maximum amount of available credit of \$125,000, and expires on December 31, 2019.
+As of December 31, 2017 and 2016, there was no debt outstanding under this line of credit.

 The interest rate on this facility is based on the prime rate, a Eurodollar based rate, or other rate as described in the debt agreements.
-The contractual rate of interest on the revolving line of credit's outstanding balance was 1.03% at December 31, 2015.
-Additionally, at December 31, 2015, ERCOT pays a commitment fee of 0.12% on the unused portion of the \$125,000 revolving credit facility.
-ERCOT incurred commitment fees totaling \$152 in both 2015 and 2014, in connection with its debt facilities.
+The contractual rate of interest on the revolving line of credit's outstanding balance was 2.16% at December 31, 2017.
+Additionally, at December 31, 2017, ERCOT pays a commitment fee of 0.12% on the unused portion of the \$125,000 revolving credit facility.
+ERCOT incurred commitment fees totaling \$152 in both 2017 and 2016, in connection with its debt facilities.
 The revolving line of credit has several debt covenants, the most restrictive of which limits ERCOT's indebtedness.
-At December 31, 2015 and 2014, the revolving line of credit had unamortized debt issuance costs of \$0 and \$19, respectively.
+At December 31, 2017 and 2016, the revolving line of credit had unamortized debt issuance costs of \$0 and \$5, respectively.
 ERCOT was in compliance with its debt covenants for this facility.